Roasted Brussels Sprouts Feta Skillet

 - Preheat the oven to 200°C or 180°C fan.

-- Toss the Brussels Sprouts and Red Onion with Olive Oil, Oregano, Garlic if using, Salt and Black Pepper.
+- Toss the Brussels Sprouts and Red Onion with Olive Oil, Dried Oregano, Garlic, Salt, and Black Pepper until evenly coated.

 - Spread everything on a baking tray in a single layer and roast for 18–22 minutes, turning once, until the Brussels Sprouts are browned at the edges and just tender.